Atomic456/Atomic456/README.md

 ---

-At the moment i am studying computer science.
+At the moment, I am studying computer science.
 I am interested in self driving cars, software development for embedded systems and artificial intelligence projects.

 ---